 12. Emerald Lake

-Emerald Lake is located in Yoho National Park and it’s one of the most popular and photographed in the area.
+Emerald Lake is located in Yoho National Park, and it’s one of the most popular and photographed in the area.
 It’s the largest lake in the park and is surrounded by the President mountain range.

 The hike around the lake, clocking in at about an hour, is a great way to see the lake as well as the world-famous Burgess Shale fossil beds, the Michael glacier, and an avalanche slope carpeted by meadows where moose often graze.

-Other than moose you are likely to see bald eagles, ospreys and waterfowl around the lakes edge.
+Other than moose, you are likely to see bald eagles, ospreys, and waterfowl around the lakes edge.

 Canoe and rowboat rentals are available to rent here, as are cross-country skis and snowshoes in the winter.
 Fishing at Emerald Lake is also quite popular during the summer months.
 There’s a surprising amount of activities available to book here in Emerald Lake.
-One of the most beautiful hotels in Canada, in my opinion, is Emerald Lake Lodge built right on the lake – it’s a truly bucket-list place to spend the night.
+With my favorite being canoeing on the lake during the warmer months.

 13. Peyto Lake